ariahuangnus/ALBEF/README.md

 --checkpoint [Pretrained checkpoint]</pre>

 ### Visual Grounding on RefCOCO+:
-1. Download MSCOCO dataset from the original website.
+1. Download <a href='https://cocodataset.org/#download'>MSCOCO</a> dataset from the original website.
 2. Download and extract the provided dataset json files.
 3. In configs/Grounding.yaml, set the paths for the json files and the image path.
 4. Finetune the pre-trained checkpoint using 8 A100 GPUs: